How do I grow peonies?

 • Tree peonies are sold in pots.
 Dig a hole twice the width of the pot and a little deeper.
 Remove plant from pot, gently tease out roots and position in hole.
 Backfill and water thoroughly.

-• As herbaceous peonies grow, use a three-legged metal wire support to help support the stems.
+• As herbaceous peonies grow, use a three-legged metal wire frame to help support the stems.
 Look for them at your local garden centre.
 Don’t be surprised if there are few or no flowers in the first year – the plant is still developing and will flower once it grows into a healthy bush.
 In late autumn, allow foliage to naturally die down before pruning.
 When the bush flowers, cut long stems for indoor display or deadhead regularly as flowers fade to encourage more blooms.

 • Tree peonies only need pruning to remove dead or broken branches – they should only be pruned as the growing season starts.
 Apply a generous dose of dolomite lime to the soil every three years and water in well.